Guchii/Armario/README.md

 # Armario
 ***
-A Simple and Easy to use Password Manager.
+A Simple and Easy to use Password Manager with a built-in Strong password generator.
+***
+## Team 7